mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 I faced some challenges with the deployment:

 1. Image fingerprinting The photos were not loading on the deployed website.
    Why?
-The browser was adding a hash to my photo sources, e.g - from ‘work-in-cv.jpg’ it would become ‘work-in-cv-h4323524hgs.jpg’.
+Ember was adding a hash to my photo sources, e.g - from ‘work-in-cv.jpg’ it would become ‘work-in-cv-h4323524hgs.jpg’.
 In my HTML the photo source would still be the one without the hash, but that path would not exist anymore.
 How did I fix it?
 I specified on ember-cli-build what type of